 Day 2: Tortuguero

 On the second day you will visit one of the most exciting areas in Costa Rica, the Tortuguero National Park and look into staying at the Mawamba Lodge.
-You will need to take a domestic flight into this area as there aren’t any roads but the lodge should be able to set this up for you.
+Your road trip will start when you return as you will need to take a domestic flight into this area as there aren’t any roads but the lodge should be able to set this up for you.

 Day 3 – 5: Arenal